software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

-> Exercise 25
+> Exercise 26
 >
 > Decide which team member gives the Sprint Review demonstration at the beginning of the next Sprint.
 The team member should be _someone else as the one who gave it previously_.
-This team member should make sure that they have a working version of the application on their computer and is able to show how the new features work in the user's perspective.
+This team member should make sure that they have a working version of the application either deployed to Render (preferred) or on their computer and is able to show how the new features work in the user's perspective.
+If you managed to deploy the application to Render, demonstrate the features in the production environment.
 >
 > Prepare some _sensible_ test data (no [lorem ipsum](https://www.lipsum.com/)) for the Sprint Review.
 This means that you should add a few categories and a few reading recommendations using the application so that you can easily demonstrate the user stories.